At a glance

 Sweet basil is the most popular variety, used primarily in Italian dishes for its mildly sweet and minty taste.
 Sweet basil leaves are green, rounded, and come to a downward-pointed tip.

-Holy basil has a bitter, peppery taste and is revered in India as a sacred herb.
-It’s used in essential oils and basil supplements for religious and medicinal purposes.
-The leaves are toothed, oval-shaped, and glossy and can appear green or purple.
+Holy basil has a bitter, peppery taste and is revered in India as a sacred herb often used for religious and medicinal purposes.
+The leaves of holy basil are toothed, oval-shaped, and glossy, and can appear green or purple.

-Thai basil has a spicy, licorice taste and a high cooking point, making it a good choice for stir-frying and other Asian cooking techniques.
+Thai basil has a spicy, licorice-like taste and a high cooking point, making it an ideal choice for stir-frying and other Asian cooking techniques.
 Its leaves are flat, narrow, pointed, and deep green.

 Genovese basil, native to Genoa, Italy, is renowned for its bold, sweet, and slightly spicy flavor.
 Its leaves are larger, darker, and more aromatic compared to those of sweet basil.

-Purple basil has a spicy taste similar to clove and is often used in Asian cuisine.
+Purple basil has a spicy taste similar to cloves and is often used in Asian cuisine.
 Its leaves are reddish-purple, serrated, and glossy with pointed tips.

-Watch the video below to learn more about the health and nutritional benefits of basil.
+Watch the video below to learn about the amazing health and nutritional benefits of basil.

 Is basil keto-friendly?

-Basil is one of the many keto-approved foods as it contains negligible amounts of calories, very few carbohydrates, and no sugars, making it a suitable seasoning and herb for the ketogenic diet.
+Basil is one of the many keto-approved foods as it contains negligible amounts of calories, very few carbohydrates, and no sugars, making it a suitable seasoning and herb for those following a ketogenic diet.

-According to data from the U.S. Department of Agriculture (USDA), a serving size of five fresh basil leaves contains:
+According to the U.S. Department of Agriculture (USDA), five fresh basil leaves contain:

 Basil is also a rich source of essential vitamins and minerals, including: